artificially-ai/elsie-deesight/README.md

 * ```docker run -d -p 8085:8085 --link configuration-service --link eureka-service --link face-classifier ekholabs/elsie-deesight```

-Elsie-Dee will run on the background.
+Elsie-Dee Sight will run on the background.
 To check details about the container, execute the following:

 * ```docker ps```